 Is 2ohm Or 4ohm Better (2ohm vs 4ohm Subwoofer)

-Before we get into which is better; 2 ohm or 4 ohm, we want to think about the terms.
-Resistance in particular, is not understood well by many people.
+Before we get into answering the question, is 2ohm or 4ohm better, we want to think about the terms.
+Resistance, in particular, is not understood well by many people.
 Resistance is a measure of the opposition to the flow of the electric current by an electrical circuit.
 How this is measured, is in ohms.